daniish-ansarii/myminiprojects/README.md

 Feel free to fork this repository and contribute by improving the code or adding new features!

-💡 Ideas for Improvement

-Add a GUI version using Java Swing or JavaFX

-Implement leaderboard tracking to store high scores

-Introduce multiplayer mode to compete with friends

 👨‍💻 Author

 MD Danish - Java & Kotlin Developer